Due to You

 The grace period is most helpful for someone who has just lost a full-time job.
 It is less help for someone with a patchy earnings history because the 12-month continuous requirement often fails.

-Worked example: Priya, lone parent, three children, Manchester private tenancy
+Worked example: Priya, lone parent, two children, Manchester private tenancy

-Priya and her three children (aged 8, 5, and 2) live in a private-rent flat in Manchester.
+Priya and her two children (aged 8 and 5) live in a private-rent flat in Manchester.
 She is not currently working.
 Her UC calculation before the cap:

 Three practical routes out of the cap for Priya:

-- Start working 16+ hours a week at NMW.
-Once her UC assessment period shows earnings above £793 net, the cap stops applying for that period.
+1. Start working 16+ hours a week at the National Living Wage.
+Once her UC assessment period shows household earnings of £881 or more after tax and National Insurance, the cap stops applying for that period.

-- Apply for DHP from Manchester City Council to cover all or part of the £483 gap while she is job-searching.
+3. Apply for DHP from Manchester City Council to cover all or part of the shortfall while she is job-searching.
 DHP is time-limited but commonly renewed in hard cases.

 Worked example: Marcus, single, 28, one-bed flat in Tower Hamlets